seishun/node-steam/README.md

 * `token`

 You can use the callback arguments to construct a cookie to access Steam Community web functions without a separate login.

+## 'sentry'
+* `data` - a Buffer containing your SteamGuard sentry file hash

+If you have SteamGuard enabled, you should save this and use it for your further logons.
+It will not expire unlike the code.

 ## 'loggedOff'
 * `result` - `EResult`, the reason you were logged off